-DHSE Kerala Plus One Improvement results 2018 to be declared today at this time
+Download DHSE Kerala Plus One Improvement results 2018 declared

 For Daily Alerts

-Thiruvananthapuram, Nov 1: The DHSE Kerala Plus One Improvement results 2018 is ready and would declared today.
-Once declared the same would be available on the official website.
+Thiruvananthapuram, Nov 1: The DHSE Kerala Plus One Improvement results 2018 has been decalared.
+The results are available on the official website.

 Earlier it was decided that the results would be declared on October 29.
 However there was a delay as the state was reeling under a terrible situation due to the floods.
 The examination was conducted in the month of July to August, but due to severe flood situations some of the papers were postponed to October.
-The results would be declared by noon today.
-The results once declared would be available on dhsekerala.gov.in and keralaresults.nic.in.
+The results would The results are available on dhsekerala.gov.in and keralaresults.nic.in.

 How to check DHSE Kerala Plus One Improvement results 2018: